pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 ## User state

+##### Requires Presence

-Clients can set dynamic custom state (for example, score, game state, location) per channel while subscribed.
-State is not persisted and is lost when the client disconnects.
+Clients can set dynamic custom state (for example, score or location) for users per channel while subscribed.
+State is not persisted and is lost on disconnect.
 See Presence State.

 ### Method(s)